cosmic-explore/cardamom/readme.md

 ### Running

+Navigate to the client at [localhost:5173](http://localhost:5173) and then login with a username of your choice to interact with the UI.
-The current state of the game can be interacted with by accessing the container that hosts the flask server and running `game_logic/draft_game.py`.
+You can script games for testing by accessing the container that hosts the flask server and editing/running `game_logic/draft_game.py`.

 # Todo